Emausaurus

 Emausaurus is a genus of thyreophoran or armored dinosaur from the Early Jurassic (Early Toarcian).
-Its fossils have been found in Mecklenburg-Vorpommern, northern Germany.
+Its fossils have been found in the Lehmhagen Member, in Mecklenburg-Vorpommern, northern Germany.
 Emausaurus is the only known Toarcian thyreophoran, as well as the only dinosaur from the zone of the same age with a formal name.

 Discovery and naming

-The type and only species, E. ernsti, was named and described by Harmut Haubold in 1990.
+The type and only species, E. ernsti, was named and described by Hartmut Haubold in 1990.
 The generic name is composed of an acronym of Ernst Moritz Arndt University of Greifswald and the Greek sauros/σαυρος (lizard).
-The specific name is derived from the name of geologist Werner Ernst, who acquired the holotype specimen, SGWG 85, in the summer of 1963 from foreman Werner Wollin at a loampit near Grimmen, in strata dating from the Toarcian.
+The specific name is derived from the name of geologist Werner Ernst, who acquired the holotype specimen, SGWG 85, in the summer of 1963 from foreman Werner Wollin at a loam pit near Grimmen, in strata dating from the Toarcian.
 It is known by the right side of the skull, the right lower jaw, caudal vertebrae, neural arches, a radius, a metatarsal, a claw, fragments of ribs, scutes, and plates, known as EMAU SGWG 85.

 Description

-Emausaurus was probably a semibipedal to quadrupedal animal, being covered in an armor of osteoderms across the body.
-Like other thyreorphorans, it probably was an herbivore, specifically a low dwelling one, with a diet associated with ground flora, such as cycads and Bennettitales.
+Emausaurus was probably a semi-bipedal to quadrupedal animal, being covered in an armor of osteoderms across the body.
+Like other thyreophorans, it probably was an herbivore, specifically a low dwelling one, with a diet associated with ground flora, such as cycads and Bennettitales.
 The body length of the holotype juvenile individual of Emausaurus has been estimated at 2–2.5 m, with a body mass of 50–90 kg.
 The adult length has been estimated at 3–4 m, with a body mass up to 240 kg.
 Some recent data suggest the holotype may be from a subadult rather than a juvenile.
 Most of the reconstruction has been based on Scelidosaurus, although it is possible that Emausaurus was a more bipedal animal, as some of the young specimens of Scelidosaurus were thought to be.
 Adult forms probably were more quadrupedal.
 Unfortunately, the type specimen is too incomplete to infer a mode of locomotion.
 Armor includes three conical scutes and one tall, spiny element.
 In 2019, David Norman examined the morphology of Scelidosaurus, comparing it with Emausaurus.
 In Emausaurus, the maxilla has, overall, a similar morphology to that seen in Scelidosaurus.
 The disarticulated maxilla of Emausaurus exhibits an anteromedially directed robust process with which it met its counterpart in the midline, creating a wedge-like structure, with no obvious offset between the alveolar margins.
 In Emausaurus, the structure of the frontals is not well preserved.
 In outline, its proportions resemble those of Scelidosaurus, but the same is true of many Ornithischia.
 The lacrimal bone of Emausaurus is incomplete, but includes a long, curved jugal process that evidently wrapped itself around the anterior tip of the jugal.

 Very little is known of the postcranium Emausaurus, recovering parts like a multipartite odontoid (sutured to the axis centrum), similar to that of Scelidosaurus.

 Emausaurus has a series of assigned osteoderms, but lacks like Scutellosaurus 'scapular osteoderms'.
 The major series of osteoderms found appear to come from the tail or the dorsal section.